Discussion 02 of 12

 milo

 That's the highest function of a callback.
 Not just continuity -- rupture.
 Productive rupture.
-Wait, I need to correct that because it's more complicated.
+The guest stops, corrects the record, complicates their own answer.
 Now you're somewhere new.

 juni